 The Company reviews goodwill for impairment annually on April 1st or more frequently if events or changes in circumstances indicate that the carrying value of goodwill may not be recoverable.
-As a result of the Biocon Biologics Transaction (refer to Note 6 Balance Sheet Components for additional information) and the decline in the Company's share price during the first quarter of 2022, the Company performed an interim goodwill impairment test as of March 31, 2022.
+As a result of the Biocon Biologics Transaction (refer to Note 6 Balance Sheet Components for additional information) and the decline in the Company's share price during the first quarter of 2022, the Company performed an interim goodwill impairment test as of April 1, 2022.
+There were no significant changes from the interim goodwill test performed at March 31, 2022 and the results were consistent with the interim goodwill impairment test.

-The Company performed its interim goodwill impairment test on a quantitative basis for its five reporting units, North America, Europe, Emerging Markets, JANZ, and Greater China.
+The Company performed both its interim and annual goodwill impairment tests on a quantitative basis for its five reporting units, North America, Europe, Emerging Markets, JANZ, and Greater China.
 In estimating each reporting unit's fair value, the Company performed an extensive valuation analysis, utilizing both income and market-based approaches.
 The determination of the fair value of the reporting units requires the Company to make significant estimates and assumptions that affect the reporting unit's expected future cash flows.
 These estimates and assumptions, utilizing Level 3 inputs, primarily include, but are not limited to, market multiples, control premiums, the discount rate, terminal growth rates, operating income before depreciation and amortization, and capital expenditures forecasts.

-As of March 31, 2022, the allocation of the Company's total goodwill (prior to the reclassification of goodwill to assets held for sale) was as follows: North America \$3.61 billion, Europe \$4.95 billion, Emerging Markets \$1.64 billion, JANZ \$0.78 billion and Greater China \$0.97 billion.
+As of March 31, 2022 and April 1, 2022, the allocation of the Company's total goodwill (prior to the reclassification of goodwill to assets held for sale) was as follows: North America \$3.61 billion, Europe \$4.95 billion, Emerging Markets \$1.64 billion, JANZ \$0.78 billion and Greater China \$0.97 billion.

-As of March 31, 2022, the Company determined that the fair value of the North America and Greater China reporting units was substantially in excess of the respective unit's carrying value.
+As of March 31, 2022 and April 1, 2022, the Company determined that the fair value of the North America and Greater China reporting units was substantially in excess of the respective unit's carrying value.